joshbegley/nyt-latest/README.md

 `An octogenarian president for a 250-year-old republic.`\
 https://www.nytimes.com/video/opinion/100000010958359/the-spectacle-of-trump-at-80.html

-**Iran War Live Updates: Middle East Awaits Latest on Potential Agreement**\
+**Iran War Live Updates: Mediator Says Peace Deal Could be Finalized Within 24 Hours**\
-`While U.S. and Iranian officials have said that a deal could be signed within days, the terms remain uncertain, and there is still the potential for it to be derailed.`\
+`The prime minister of Pakistan, a key intermediary between the U.S. and Iran, said a deal was “likely expected.”
+Officials on each side have also expressed optimism, but it still could be derailed.`\
 https://www.nytimes.com/live/2026/06/13/world/iran-war-trump-us-israel

 **Unfinished Business**\